Juan-Jones/earnonlinemoney/content/blog/make-money-online.md

 {{< image src="images/earn-money-online-free.jpg" caption="" alt="Money, Cash, Woman, Laptop" height="1366" width="768" position="center" command="fit" option="q100" class="img-fluid" title="Earn Money Online Free" webp="false" >}}

+First and foremost invest in yourself.
+You can invest in yourself by learning new skills.
+Utilize free resources like online courses, webinars, and tutorials.
+This enhances your capabilities and boosts your confidence.

-1. Research Your Respective Market: It’s important to do your homework research your marketplace.
+Second step, research your respective market.
+It’s important to do your homework research your marketplace.
 Doing your homework helps you identify your customers wants and needs, better understand your competitors, and most importantly avoid online scams.
+For example, if you want to make money on ebays as an associate marketer it would be wite to [review e-bays affiliate program]({{< relref "ebay-affiliate-program-overview" >}}).

-2. Find Your Niche: When it comes to earning money online, you're not alone, they're thousands of entrepreneurs like yourself who reside in each market, the competition is stiff.
+After research, find your niche.
+When it comes to earning money online, you're not alone, they're thousands of entrepreneurs like yourself who reside in each market, the competition is stiff.
 Therefore, you must stand out from others in your respective marketplace to compete.
 This is why its important to [find your niche]({{< relref "how-to-find-your-niche" >}})!
-3. Invest in Yourself: You can invest in yourself by learning new skills.
-Utilize free resources like online courses, webinars, and tutorials.
-This enhances your capabilities and boosts your confidence.

 ## Ways to Make Money Online Quick

 Whether you searching for ways to get paid in an hour or less, or looking to make quick return on investment (ROI).
 There are several ways to quick cash injections on the internet.
+You can make money on ebay, [monetize ebay affiliate programs]({{< relref "ebay-affiliate-program-overview" >}}).
 In fact, there are ways to [get paid under 60 minutes]({{< relref "how-to-get-paid-in-one-hour" >}})!

 {{< image src="images/make-money-online-quick.jpg" caption="" alt="Money, Cash, Woman, Laptop" height="1366" width="768" position="center" command="fit" option="q100" class="img-fluid" title="Make Money Online Quick" webp="false" >}}